flaviooliv/curso-udemy-aula-html/README.md

 ## 👀 What you can see here ??

-Basicly you'll see my history timeline from all modules learned into Udemy course.
+Basically you'll see my history timeline from all modules learned into Udemy course.

 ## Technologies